ascetik/hypothetik/README.md

 ```

-Here are other some examples chaining methods :
+Some other examples chaining methods :

 ```php